 Polar Bearings

-In November 2021, I participated in the second CASSINI hackathon in Berlin.
+I participated in the CASSINI hackathon in Berlin.
 The main theme of the design competition was to utilize space observation technology in designing solutions that could bring about positive changes for the Arctic region.
 During the event, I led a diverse team comprised of experts in machine learning, user experience design, business, and full-stack development.
 Our focus was the 'Life on Land' challenge, with a goal to lessen the impact of climate change on the inhabitants of the Arctic region.

 Our contribution was Polar Bearings, an arctic navigation tool that leveraged machine learning and Copernicus satellite data to ensure safer travel over ice for polar communities.
 Throughout the design process, we paid special attention to involving the indigenous populace, respecting their cultural values and integrating their local knowledge.
 Our effort won us first place in Germany and second place in the Europe-wide finals.
 Subsequently, we received the opportunity to further refine our concept during a half-year mentoring program.